“Oh, my God! She’s such a -!”

 Aha!
 Bingo!
 Now we have it.
 I successfully provided just the right amount of surrounding knowledge to trigger you to deliver the subtext into the gap I left.

 That is the craft of storytelling and the magic of subtext.
 The quantity, depth and persistence of knowledge gaps in your story directly relates to how well your story engages an audience.

 “Oh, my God, she’s such a beautiful yacht!
 This is the best birthday EVER!”

 This may be a slightly glib example of a knowledge gap creating subtext, but did it keep you reading to the end?!

-I am showing how a writer can work with knowledge gaps in the story development project that will lead to the film, Alfie.
+I am showing how a writer can work with knowledge gaps in the story development project that will lead to the film, Bella.
 Sign up to follow progress HERE.